in28minutes/in28minutes.github.io/_blog/articles/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 - Spring JMS
 - Spring Test

-Consider Spring JMS and Spring JDBC for a moment.

-Do these modules bring in any new functionality?
-No We can do all this with J2EE or JEE.
-So, what do these bring in?
-They bring in simple abstractions.
-The aim of these abstractions is to
+Take **Spring JDBC** and **Spring JMS** as examples.
+Do these modules provide brand-new functionality? **Not really.** Everything can already be done with J2EE/JEE.

+So, what do they add?
+They provide **simplified abstractions** that:
-- Reduce Boilerplate Code/Reduce Duplication.
+- Reduce boilerplate and duplication
-- Promoting Decoupling/Increasing Unit Testablity
+- Promote decoupling and improve unit testability

-For example, you need much less code to use a JDBCTemplate or a JMSTemplate compared to traditional JDBC or JMS.
+For instance, using Spring’s templates (like `JdbcTemplate` or `JmsTemplate`) requires far less code compared to traditional JDBC or JMS approaches.

+---

-### Problem 2: Good Integration with Other Frameworks
+### Problem 2: Seamless Integration with Other Frameworks
-The great thing about the Spring Framework is that it does not try to solve problems which are already solved.
-All that it does is provide a great integration with frameworks that provide great solutions.
+Another strength of Spring is that it doesn’t reinvent the wheel.
+Instead, it integrates smoothly with popular, proven frameworks, such as:

-- Hibernate for ORM
+- **Hibernate** for ORM
-- iBatis for Object Mapping
+- **iBatis** for object mapping
-- JUnit & Mockito for Unit Testing
+- **JUnit & Mockito** for testing

+---

 ## What is the core problem that the Spring MVC Framework solves?

-> The Spring MVC Framework provides a decoupled way of developing web applications.
-With simple concepts like Dispatcher Servlet, ModelAndView, and View Resolver, it makes it easy to develop web applications.
+The **Spring MVC Framework** offers a **decoupled way to build web applications**.
+By introducing simple yet powerful concepts like the **Dispatcher Servlet**, **ModelAndView**, and **View Resolver**, it makes web application development cleaner, more modular, and easier to manage.

+---

 ## Why do we need Spring Boot?

-Spring-based applications have a lot of configuration.
+While Spring is powerful, **Spring-based applications traditionally require a lot of configuration**.

-When we use Spring MVC, we need to configure component scanning, dispatcher servlet, a view resolver, and web jars (for delivering static content), among other things.
+For example, when using Spring MVC, you typically need to configure:
+- Component scanning
+- The Dispatcher Servlet
+- A View Resolver
+- WebJars (for serving static content)
+- And more...

+Spring Boot was created to **remove this heavy setup burden** by providing sensible defaults, auto-configuration, and embedded servers — making it much faster to build and run Spring applications.

 ```xml
   <bean